Choose your settings

 What is mortgage insurance?

-Mortgage insurance, provided by CMHC or Sagen, protects your financial institution if you don't make your payments.
-Mortgage insurance is generally required if your down payment is less than 20% of the home's recognized value.
-The premium can be added to your mortgage.
+Available through CMHC or Sagen, mortgage insurance protects your financial institution if you can’t make your mortgage payments.
+It’s generally required if your down payment is less than 20%† of your home’s value.

 Don't forget about the closing costs!